impleotv/misbcore-native-lib-release/README.md

 Depending on your environment and constraints, you may choose one of the following approaches:

-- Use an Older Version of libmisbcore.so
+- Use an older Version of libmisbcore.so
-- Install a Newer GLIBC in a Custom Location
+- Install a newer GLIBC in a Custom Location

 🧪 Verifying Your System’s GLIBC Version